IBM/aspera-cli/README.md

 - JSON Web Token (JWT) : authentication is secured by a private key (recommended for `ascli`)
 - Web based authentication : authentication is made by user using a browser
-- URL Token : external users authentication with url tokens (public links)
+- URL Token : external users authentication with URL tokens (public links)

 The authentication method is controlled by option `auth`.